Served: 8 months

-Constable Farmer left a wife, Lena M. (Jones) Farmer, and three children, Howard Farmer (4), Erma Farmer (2), and Eileen Farmer.
+Constable Farmer was survived by his wife, Lena M. (Jones) Farmer, and children, Howard Farmer (4), Erma Farmer (2), and Eileen Farmer.
 His funeral services were held on Friday, November 10, 1922, at 2 p.m. at his parents’ home on the Sevenmile Pike near Williamsdale.
 He is buried in Greenwood Cemetery, Hamilton, Ohio.

-Butler County Coroner Edward Cook and Hamilton and Butler County detectives and Fairfield Township Squire Dr. Williams S. Reed embarked on a lengthy and ultimately fruitless investigation; almost immediately intimating that they believed the death to be a result of being forced off the road.
+Butler County Coroner Edward Cook, Hamilton and Butler County detectives, and Fairfield Township Squire, Dr. William S. Reed, embarked on a lengthy and ultimately fruitless investigation; almost immediately intimating that they believed the death to be a result of being forced off the road.
 Detectives Mueller and Dulle believed the motorcycle impacted something and that Constable Farmer’s body was hurled 28 feet from the impact, though there were no indications of an impact with another vehicle.
 The speedometer was locked at 58 miles per hour.
-Additionally, when found, Constable Farmer’s revolver was missing from his holster.
+Additionally, when Constable Farmer was found, his revolver was missing from his holster.
 He was well known for nabbing bootleggers and speeders in his short career.

 No one was ever identified, but it is believed that he was probably run off the road by bootleggers or a speeder.